Foreign Correspondent Training Course, July 2013 - overview

-Story-writing project The practical story-writing project will be an important part of the course, giving participants the chance to apply their skills to a real-life reporting assignment – researching, writing and filing a story from Prague under the guidance of the trainers.
-Participants will need to do a bit of advance planning and research, so one of our instructors will contact them about a month ahead of the course to help them prepare.
+Story-writing project The practical story-writing project was an important part of the course, giving participants the chance to apply their skills to a real-life reporting assignment – researching, writing and filing a story from Prague under the guidance of the trainers.
+Participants needed to do a bit of advance planning and research, so one of our instructors contacted them about a month ahead of the course to help them prepare.
 (For more information about the reporting project, have a look at Michael Jordan's article in Harvard's Nieman Reports.)

 Nedim Dervisbegovic has worked as a multimedia producer for the Balkan Service of Prague-based Radio Free Europe/Radio Liberty (RFE/RL) since 2009.
 He is responsible for online, multimedia, and social networks and has blogged and written articles for RFE/RL's English page on Balkan politics and other topics.
 In 2007, Nedim became the first editor in chief of RadioSarajevo.ba, an independent news and community portal, focused on development of civic society and a culture of dialogue.
 Earlier, he worked for ten years as a Reuters' senior correspondent from Bosnia, covering politics, economy, sports and other issues while also reporting from other countries in the region.
 Nedim started his journalistic career in 1992 as a reporter at Studio 99, at the time the only independent radio station in war-torn Sarajevo, before joining the UN refugee agency's humanitarian operation.
 In 1994, he moved to Italy to study media, politics, and international relations at the American University in Rome, where he worked as an intern for the Associated Press and APTV and as a freelance correspondent for the now-defunct Italian daily La Voce Repubblicana.
 Nedim has a degree from the University of London in Politics and International Relations.